 Other Personnel: Rosemary Lester, MS, CCC-SLP, Lisa Gordon

 Research in the Speech Acoustics Laboratory is focused on the following areas: speech acoustics and articulation (kinematics) related to both development of speech production and disordered speech production, mechanical measures of velopharyngeal function, speech simulation and volumetric imaging of the vocal tract.
 Longitudinal data collection is underway involving children ages 2-6 years and adults with speech disorders.
 Computerized models are used in our laboratory to aid in understanding how the physical shapes and sizes of both the voice source components and the vocal tract contribute to the sound of the human voice.
 Learn more about the Speech Acoustics Lab.

 |Directors: Gayle DeDe, PhD, CCC-SLP, and Edwin Maas, PhD

 Location: Rooms 332 and 509

 Research in the SLAB lab focuses on speech and language processing across the lifespan in unimpaired individuals and in various populations with speech and/or language disorders, such as aphasia, apraxia of speech, and phonological disorders.
 An overarching question of interest is: What is the underlying nature of a given speech or language disorder?
-Two important features of most projects in the lab are (1) an emphasis on the time course of processing, that is, the unfolding over time of different processes involved in language comprehension or speech production, and (2) an emphasis on relating speech and language processing to other cognitive or perceptual skills, for example the relation between working memory and sentence comprehension, or the relation between motor control and language production.
+Two important features of most projects in the lab are (1) an emphasis on the time course of processing, and (2) an emphasis on relating speech and language processing to other cognitive or perceptual skills.

 There are various opportunities to become involved with the research in the SLAB lab, depending on your interests and time availability.
 To discuss these opportunities, or for more information about our research, please don’t hesitate to contact us.